Malacath-92/Proxy-PDF-Maker/tutorials/AutoCutting/README.md

     <sup>8</sup> Setting up the Base Pdf option
 </p>

 Since we centered the cutting guides on the page we don't need to do anything else.
-If you however moved the guides on the page, be sure to check `Custom Margins` and paste the margins from within _Silhouette Studio_ into the margins field (`X` into `Left Margin` and `Y` into `Right Margin`).
+If you however moved the guides on the page, be sure to set `Margins Mode` to `Simple` and paste the margins from within _Silhouette Studio_ into the margins field (`X` into `Left Margin` and `Y` into `Top Margin`).

 Lastly you can now press `Render PDF` to generate the pdf.